Gender policy 2022

 2.2.
 Policy for a diversified leadership

-Danske Commodities is a leading energy trading house which trades power, gas and certificates across borders.
-The company uses market knowledge and a 24-hour trading setup to support customers through tailor-made services targeting renewable producers, conventional assets and energy suppliers.
+Danske Commodities is a leading energy trading company which trades power, gas and certificates across borders.
+The Company uses market knowledge and a 24-hour trading setup to support customers through tailor-made services targeting renewable producers, conventional assets and energy suppliers.

-The energy trading industry is characterised by the majority of the positions with and without managerial responsibility is occupied by men.
-According to a report by the Boston Consulting Group, there are fewer women in energy than almost any other major industry.
+In the energy trading industry, the majority of the positions, with and without managerial responsibility, are occupied by men.
+According to a report by the Boston Consulting Group, there are fewer women in the energy industry than almost any other major industry.
 Women account for less than a quarter (22%) and only 1% of CEOs.

-Further, the company has an incentive to increase the talent pool we recruit from to include as many talented and qualified candidates as possible regardless of e.g. gender.
-In this regard, extraordinary focus will also be put on inclusion as this is seen as key to attracting and retaining a diverse workforce.
+Further, the Company has an incentive to increase the diversity by ensuring that it is able to attract as many talented and qualified candidates as possible regardless of e.g. gender.
+In this regard, extraordinary focus is put on inclusion as this is seen as key to attracting and retaining a diverse workforce.

-In addition, the Company has again in 2021 conducted an internal leadership assessment programme which has qualified female employees attending.
-This will be repeated with new leadership potentials in 2022.
+Further, the Company has again in 2022 conducted an internal leadership assessment programme which had qualified female employees attending.
+This will be repeated in 2023.

-Overall, satisfactory measures have been taken in 2021 and the work will continue with increased focus in 2022 and years to come.
+Overall, dedicated measures have been taken in 2022 in regard to D&I and the work will continue with increased focus in 2023 and the years to come.